Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 The implementation intentionally makes lightweight use of Entity Functions features, using a single Entity Function to maintain state and a low number of calls and signals to or between entities.

-## Status
+## Status and future changes

-At time of writing, the Durable Distributed Circuit Breaker is provided as a proof-of-concept, starter pattern for users to trial and adapt into their own Azure functions apps.
+At time of writing, the Durable Distributed Circuit Breaker is provided as a proof-of-concept, starter pattern for users to trial for adaptation into their own Azure functions apps.

+The Microsoft Functions team is continuously innovating on the Durable Functions Entities preview and we can expect some items of this code to simplify (notes are within the code) as Durable Functions Entities come towards GA.
+However, these are mostly entities API changes under the hood - from the perspective of the distributed circuit-breaker, the concepts can be expected to remain the same and be stable.

 ## License